priyakrishnan-de/data-eng/README.md

 **Step 3.
 Simulation of TrainSearchStream from TestSearchStream - One time**

-This step of inserting simulated data into TrainSearchStream  (one time run) from TestSearchStream along with Including new column "IsClick" was done using local airflow to test the connectivity from local airflow to GCP Postgresql.
+This step of inserting simulated data into TrainSearchStream  (one time run) from TestSearchStream along with Including new column "IsClick" (based on ObjectType) was done using local airflow to test the connectivity from local airflow to GCP Postgresql.
 Two DAG's - one to create tables if they dont exist followed by insertion of new records in sequence.

 _gcp-localairflow-simulate-trainsearchstream.py_